 - Weekly homework assignments will be assigned and evaluated for both completion and correctness.
 They will consist of guided statistical analyses using software and provided data sets with follow-up questions regarding the generated output.
-These assignments will allow students to practice analyzing data using the methods presented in class along with the opportunity to interpret and explain their results. - Each student will complete a final project using methods discussed in class.
-This project consists of a proposal and the analysis of a data set of interest to the student.
-This culminates in a written report (< 8 pages including figures) and short in-class discussion.
-Projects will be assessed on the bases of accuracy and clarity, and additional guidance regarding these expectations, along with assistance selecting a suitable data set, will be provided early in the course.
-Software will be used to evaluate reports for originality.
+These assignments will allow students to practice analyzing data using the methods presented in class along with the opportunity to interpret and explain their results. - Each student will complete a final project individually using one of the methods discussed in class.
+This project consists of the analysis of a data set of interest to the student, culminating in a written report (< 8 pages including figures) and short oral presentation (10-15 minutes).
+The report and presentation should walk through the scientific background and motivation before discussing the analysis, its conclusions, and any implications.
+These should be targeted towards a non-statistical audience in order to cultivate students' ability to communicate technical information to the public and practitioners who may or may not be statistically inclined.
+Projects will be assessed on the basis of accuracy and clarity, and additional guidance regarding these expectations, along with assistance selecting a suitable data set, will be provided early in the course.
+TurnItIn will be used to evaluate reports for originality.